Akshay-ch-dj/Audiobooks-digital-store/Documentation/project_path_documentation.md

         }
       ```
       Now the django, postgres integration completed.
+    * TIP: To use only the server when needed in windows machine, run(windows + R) the `services.msc`
+      then start/stop the postgress server(here: postgressql-x64-13) as per the need,

 8. ### Creating custom user model in Django,(IMPORTANT: MUST DO BEFORE FIRST MIGRATION)
     * Django comes in with a pre-built [user model](https://docs.djangoproject.com/en/3.1/ref/contrib/auth/), with username, first_name, last_name, email and password.